ashlkv/adk-stego/README.md

 uvicorn main:app --port 8000
 ```
 This will launch web ui at http://127.0.0.1:8000.
 In web ui, choose regular mic and speakers in device dropdowns.
-P
+Click "Start audio" to launch agent live.
+Start talking.
+The agent should reply.

 ### Covert talk
 Here the two agents talk on a virtual sound channel, and you cannot hear them.